jdsimcoe/churchdeploy/extensions/elasticsearch/lib/Elastica/README.markdown

 Documentation
 ---------------------
-Check out the [Elastica documentation](http://ruflin.github.com/Elastica/) to find out how Elastica works.
-If you have questions, don't hestitate to ask them in the [Elastica google group](https://groups.google.com/group/elastica-php-client).
+Check out the [Elastica documentation](http://Elastica.io/) to find out how Elastica works.
+If you have questions, don't hesitate to ask them in the [Elastica google group](https://groups.google.com/group/elastica-php-client).
 Issues should go to the [issue tracker from github](https://github.com/ruflin/Elastica/issues).

 About
 ---------------------